 There we have it – your Ukrainian superstitions guide.
 To finish off, I’d like to say that this is probably not an exhaustive list.
 These folk beliefs shaped me and I may follow them without being aware of it.
 Who knows, maybe they even bring me luck 😉

-Would you like to hear about the superstitions, customs and traditions of a Ukrainian wedding?
-Check out Episode 118 of Ukrainian Lessons Podcast!
+Would you like to hear about the superstitions, customs, and traditions of a Ukrainian wedding?
+Check out Episode 118 of the Ukrainian Lessons Podcast!

 Are you just starting to learn Ukrainian?

 Check our Ukrainian Lessons Podcast!
 It’s a free series of audio lessons that take you step by step through your Ukrainian language journey!